yannS2016/iotivity-constrained-arduino/README.md

 **Note:** For the ARM ARCH, the Due , we make use on the internal random module(TRNG), although for the SAMD, one can provide n efficient PRNG for those, at the moment we making use of the  utility from the SAMD core stdlib.

+**Note:** Arduino sdk depends on the building platform thus one will need to define the path to arduino-home(arduino core, libraries... path) in the setup.mk manually.
+For ARM board(SAM/SAMD), intall toolchain and cores via the Arduino IDE(see below):

 ### Arduino SAM/SAMD tools and cores
 ![Arduino SAM/SAMD tools and cores](arm_tools_cores.PNG)